Recruit, Engage, Retain to Beat the Great ResignationDecember 27, 2021

 Wherever you're sourcing candidates now, tapping into various talent pools will also expand your options.
 And wherever candidates may be searching, ensure your company is attractive to the talent you want.
 Your brand should be fresh, focused, and authentic.
 For example, if DEI is a priority for your organization, be sure your corporate site and social channels reflect that.
 Wherever your brand shows up, make sure your employer value proposition is clear and strong.

 Enhance and Advance Retention With Technology

-Today’s recruiting, onboarding, and talent management technology (many of which are enhanced by artificial intelligence [AI]) can accelerate hiring and improve the candidate experience.
+Today’s HR technology (many of which are enhanced by artificial intelligence [AI]) can accelerate hiring and improve the candidate experience.
 But once your new hires are in place, do you have what it takes to keep them there?

 Engaging and equipping today’s workforce requires tools that help you build and enhance connection and collaboration throughout the lifecycle.
 Consider how you can redefine, rethink, reimagine, and recalibrate the employee experience:

 - Rethink onboarding: A new hire’s early days can mean a world of difference— 82% in retention and 70% in productivity.
 Develop an onboarding program that provides a consistent experience for every new hire — remote, on site, or hybrid —so they can hit the ground running.

 - Redefine engagement: Stay ahead of (or address) communication breakdowns and the loss of emotional connection that comes with the new hybrid workplace with new tools and techniques to both encourage and measure employee engagement.

 - Reimagine management: Provide managers training that’s tailored to your unique environment and teams to help them effectively and confidently manage things like productivity and team morale.